September 10, 2020

 Recognition Leads To Effectiveness

-Recognizing the emotion and drilling down to what the specific emotion is gives us sort of avenues to approach those emotions.
+Recognizing the emotion and drilling down to what the specific emotion is gives us avenues to approach those emotions.

 Are interpretations the same as making assumptions?
 Does curiosity lead to empathy?